COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Why do I need a Pap test?

 Pap tests screen for cervical cancer, which is caused by the Human Papillomavirus (HPV).
 HPV is a family of viruses commonly found in individuals.
 There are many different types of HPV.
-Some types of HPV cause cervical cancer and other types cause genital warts.
-HPV is passed from one person to another through skin-to-skin contact during intimate sexual contact.
+Some types of HPV cause cervical cancer and some other types cause genital warts.
+Most types do not cause any symptoms.
+HPV is passed from one person to another through close skin-to-skin contact during intimate sexual contact.

 Most sexually active people will come into contact with HPV at some point in their lifetime.
 Usually there are no symptoms and most people do not know that they have an HPV infection.
 For most people, the infection usually clears on its own within two years.